cornellev/MobileDash2023/README.md

 Overview
 The Mobile Dashboard is currently implemented using React Native.
 We used create-react-app to create the initial empty React app.
 This automatically created all of the files necessary to implement a working React app so that the Dashboard could be built from this base.

 App.js is the main file that runs the application.
-It contains instances of our other componenets that make up the widgets that are displayed on dashboard.
-It also contains the functionality to connect to the DAQ via websockets, collect the data from the DAQ, and send the collected DAQ data to the Live Timing Dashboard.
+It contains instances of our other components that make up the widgets displayed on the dashboard.
+It also has the functionality to connect to the DAQ via websockets, collect the data from the DAQ, and send the collected DAQ data to the Live Timing Dashboard.

 There are three main component files, one for each "column" in the mobile application.
 These are all contained in the "component" folder in the root directory of this repo.
-All three componenets import three modules from "react-native" library: View, StyleSheet, and Dimesions.
+All three components import three modules from "react-native" library: View, StyleSheet, and Dimesions.

 ![Speedo](https://github.com/adityakakade432/MobileDash2023/assets/158237006/64e52df5-9f85-4192-8610-7df6b457535e)